 - Also, make sure that you don’t taste the lemon buttercream while mixing it, the spit from your fingers will also cause the buttercream to curdle.

-- So, once the mixture and the butter have reached room temperature, beat the soft butter until pale and fluffy.
+- So, once the butter have reached room temperature, beat the soft butter until pale and fluffy.

-- Mix the mixture with the freshly squeezed lemon juice.
+- After the mixture had cooled , mix it with the freshly squeezed lemon juice.
+The cream becomes more fluid and has a very pleasant, sour taste.
 Start with about 8 tablespoons and add the remaining juice to taste.
 I always add all the 10 tablespoons, I love the buttercream to be really lemony.

 - Slowly start adding the mixture, one tablespoon at a time, to the butter while beating all the time.
 Mix well.
 This is your filling so don’t eat it all before it gets on the cake.

 How to Assemble the Cake: